 End Option 1

-Option 2: Include the following for customers who must obtain RUS approval to execute this Agreement.
+Option 2: Include the following for customers who must obtain RUS approval of this Agreement.

-This Agreement takes effect on the date signed by the Parties and expires on September 30, 2044, subject to approval of the United States Department of Agriculture Rural Utilities ServicePower sales by BPA to «Customer Name» under this Agreement shall commence on October 1, 2028, provided that the Parties have completed any obligations required between the Effective Date and October 1, 2028 as specified under this Agreement.
+This Agreement takes effect on the date signed by the Parties and expires on September 30, 2044.
+This Agreement is subject to approval of the United States Department of Agriculture Rural Utilities Service until December 31, 2026. «Customer Name» shall send any documentation of such approval to BPA.
+Power sales by BPA to «Customer Name» under this Agreement shall commence on October 1, 2028, provided that the Parties have completed any obligations required between the Effective Date and October 1, 2028 as specified under this Agreement.

 End Option 2